fraxflax/proton-wg/README.md

 # proton-wg
 proton-wg.sh - ProtonVPN Linux Client WireGuard interface setup script

-brings down/up an wireguard interface and sets up the routing and dns via it
+brings down/up an ProtonVPN WireGuard interface and sets up the routing and dns via it

 proton-wg.sh must be run as root

-proton-wg.sh is free software written by Fredrik Ax <proton-wg@axnet.nu>
+proton-wg.sh is free software written by Fredrik Ax <proton-wg@axnet.nu><br>
 Feel free to modify and/or (re)distribute it in any way you like.
 (It's always nice to be mentioned though ;-) )